 Like personal injury lawsuits, wrongful death lawsuits are based on the principle of negligence and hold a defendant to the same legal standard.
-To win a wrongful death suit, your Salt Lake City wrongful death lawyer must prove a number of points:
+To win a wrongful death suit, your SLC wrongful death lawyer must prove a number of points:

-When a loved one is killed in an accident, close family members of the deceased, such as a spouse, parent, or child, can file a wrongful death lawsuit on the deceased’s behalf.
+When a loved one is killed, close family members of the deceased, such as a spouse, parent, or child, can file a wrongful death lawsuit on the deceased’s behalf.
 If the victim named a specific individual as his or her estate’s personal representative, that person may also file.

 There are also circumstances that may allow stepchildren and other blood relatives to file suit.
-Your Salt Lake City wrongful death lawyer will help you determine if you are eligible should there be any uncertainty in your case.
+Your fatal accident attorney in Salt Lake City will help you determine if you are eligible should there be any uncertainty in your case.

 What can be recovered through a wrongful death lawsuit largely depends upon the damages suffered by the victim and his or her family, which may include the items listed below:

-When your Salt Lake City wrongful death lawyer can prove that the defendant caused death through intentional or grossly negligent conduct, punitive damages may also be awarded.
+When your wrongful death lawyer in Salt Lake City can prove that the defendant caused death through intentional or grossly negligent conduct, punitive damages may also be awarded.

 Just like with personal injury claims, there is a statute of limitations for wrongful death lawsuits in Utah.
 In order to seek financial compensation, you will need to file your claim within two years of the deceased’s date of death.

-This time constraint is reduced to just one year if a government entity was responsible for the accident.
+This time constraint is reduced to just one year if a government entity was responsible for the incident.

 We understand that your loss can have a profound effect on your family’s wellbeing.
-A Salt Lake City wrongful death lawyer from Craig Swapp & Associates can help you seek the compensation that your family is depending on.
+A Salt Lake City fatal accident attorney from Craig Swapp & Associates can help you seek the compensation that your family is depending on.